RoanHemmings/ClassicHomestarRunner/README.md

 ## CHANGES FROM THE ORIGINAL SITE (as of the last update):

+* All toons post Halloween Hijinks are now presented like the Flash Site is.

 * I have merged the best parts from the current HTML5 Toons menu into the old Flash Toons menu.
 Therefore: Powered by The Cheat is back as a category, I have given Puppet Stuff its menu preview, and Video Stuff is also a category.

 ## CHANGELOG:

-* 19/11/2022 - Created Repository, and created new version of Flash Toons Menu.
+* 19/11/2022 - Created Repository, created new version of Flash Toons Menu, and added all Toons released after Halloween Hijinks.

 ## CURRENT DEPLOY STATUS: